embeddedcrab/stm32mp1_multicore_comm/README.md

 	It has majorly 3 Threads:
 	a.
 LED Task to blink led or some regular system related tasks
 	b.
 OpenAMP Receive Task: to check the data on virtual UARTs
 	c.
 Send Data Thread: sends data in particular format to ttyRPMSG0 after a fixed interval.
-Actual ADC data or other different data can also be sent accoridng the system behavior.
+Actual ADC data or other different data can also be sent according to the system behavior.

-	[It also receives data from A7 and sends it back to A7 (whatever was sent from there) on ttyRPMSG0, can easily be found official website as a demo part.]
+	[It also receives data from A7 and sends it back to A7 (whatever was sent from there) on ttyRPMSG1, can easily be found on official website as a demo part.]